 The Student Engagement Office helps build community and foster college involvement through social and educational programming and leadership development.
-Opportunities for involvement include the Student Senate, the student member of the Board of Trustees, and over 25 active clubs and organizations.
+Opportunities for involvement include the Student Senate, the student member of the Board of Trustees, National Society of Leadership and Success, MassPIRG, and over 25 active clubs and organizations.
 To learn more, visit Student Engagement at www.hcc.edu/campus-life/student-activities.
 Students, faculty, and staff participate in a wide variety of programs (multicultural events, music, dance, speakers, and campus celebrations) during the weekly Wednesday activity period.
-Anyone wishing to participate is encouraged to contact Student Engagement at 413.552.2418 or clubs@hcc.edu.
+Anyone wishing to participate is encouraged to contact Student Engagement at 413.552.2536 or clubs@hcc.edu.